seznam/IMA.js-skeleton/README.md

 ## Production use

-If you want deploy your IMA.js application to production, the installation is similar to the dev enviroment.
+If you want to deploy your IMA.js application to production, the installation is similar to the dev enviroment.

 To install the IMA.js application, start by cloning your application git